See crime rates for the safest cities.

 What security measures do Pennsylvanians use most?

-Top security measures used in Pennsylvania: security cameras, security systems, and firearms, compared to national trends.
+Top security measures used in Pennsylvania (security cameras, security systems, and guard dogs) compared to national trends.
 Image: SafeWise

 What crimes are Pennsylvania residents concerned about most?

-Bar chart of top crime concerns in Pennsylvania, showing violent crime, property crime, gun violence, and package theft rates.
+Bar chart showing the percentage of Pennsylvania residents concerned about violent crime, property crime, gun violence, package theft, and cyber crime.
 Image: SafeWise

 Violent crime in Pennsylvania: Fear vs. reality

-The percentage of Pennsylvanians who personally experienced a violent crime in the 8 months before our survey decreased compared to the previous year, but residents feel more concerned about this type of crime.
+The percentage of Pennsylvanians who personally experienced a violent crime in the 12 months before our survey jumped considerably compared to the previous year, and residents feel more concerned than ever about this type of crime.

-- More than 6 in 10 survey respondents (61%) reported a high level of concern about violent crime, up from 59% the year before (US 59%).
+- 2 out of 3 survey respondents (66%) reported a high level of concern about violent crime, up from 61% the year before (US 59%).

-- 12% said they personally experienced a violent crime in the 8 months prior to our survey, down from 16% the previous year (US 14%).
+- 21% said they personally experienced a violent crime in the 12 months prior to our survey, up from 12% the previous year (US 12%).

-- Pennsylvania residents reported the sixth lowest percentage of violent crime experiences nationwide.
+- Last year, Pennsylvania residents reported the sixth lowest percentage of violent crime experiences nationwide.
+This year, they reported the second highest.

-- 31% of survey respondents use some form of personal protection (US 35%).
+- 29% of survey respondents use some form of personal protection.

 —Pennsylvania resident*